-- 1/4 teaspoon oregano
+- 1/2 teaspoon oregano

-- 1/4 teaspoon thyme
+- 1/2 teaspoon thyme

 - Preheat oven to 425 F.

-- Spray a non-stick cookie sheet or silicone baking mat lightly with canola oil.
-Use a spoon to scoop the burger mixture onto the baking sheet, smoothing it into six patties.
+- Line a cookie sheet with parchment paper or silicone baking mat.
+Use a 1/3 cup measure to scoop the burger mixture onto the baking sheet, smoothing it into six patties.
 (It is easiest to do this by making six “piles” of beans and using the spoon to smooth the top and round the edges of the patties.)

 - Serve immediately with accompaniments as desired.
 These keep well in the fridge and can be reheated for a quick lunch.